-1. Knowledge Management Portal
+1. Knowledge Management

-An advanced search functionality will also be required to ensure that staff members can quickly and easily access the information they require.
+Advanced search functionality will also be required to ensure that staff members can quickly and easily access the information they need.
 Use filters to allow users to narrow down their search and provide ways to search even if the user is unsure of the document name or case or client number.
 This will help to ensure that the search results are relevant.
 Finding too much information is sometimes worse than finding none at all so make sure your search functionality is strong on relevancy.

-In addition, the knowledge portal can be quickly and easily updated in the light of changing case law and new legislation.
+In addition, the knowledge management portal can be quickly and easily updated in the light of changing case law and new legislation.
 In this way, staff members can be confident that the information they are accessing is the most up to date and relevant and in the context of law firms, this is critical.

 2. Online Forms

-3. Legal Intranet Staff Directory
+3. Staff Directory

 4. Opportunities For Collaboration

 Often particularly complex cases and issues require the input of a number of specialized team members from across the law firm.
-For example, a multi-million dollar construction project could involve contract attorneys, tax lawyers, as well as the employment law team, working together.
-Collaboration spaces within the intranet will allow staff members to get together whether it be to brainstorm ideas, share information or to work jointly on files and documents.
+For example, a multi-million dollar construction project could involve contract attorneys, tax lawyers as well as the employment law team working together.
+Collaboration spaces within the intranet will allow staff members to get together, whether it be to brainstorm ideas, share information or to jointly work on files and documents.
 The legal intranet will help to reduce the need to email updates and ideas across the organization or time spent in long face-to-face meetings.
-Team members will simply log into one central intranet location and can make their feedback or comments, share files, store conversations, and reference relevant data thereby promoting collaboration and efficiency.
+Team members will simply log into one central intranet location and can make their feedback or comments, share files, store conversations, and reference relevant data, thereby promoting collaboration and efficiency.